What to Do If You Miss a Pill

 Reviewed by Usama Ali, MPharm (GPhC: 2224726).
 Last reviewed: April 2026.

 Take the missed pill as soon as you remember, even if that means taking two in one day.
 What you do next depends on your pill type, how many pills you missed, and where you are in the pack.
-For most people, one missed pill does not cause a problem.

 What is the first thing to do?